-Katherine Buckel and Mia Unger, Lecturers-in- Law (2 for the seminar; 3 for fieldwork and Minor Writing Credit upon consultation which must be registered separately with Registration Services)
+Katherine Buckel and Mia Unger, Lecturers-in- Law, 4 credits (2 for the seminar; 3 for fieldwork and Minor Writing Credit upon consultation which must be registered separately with Registration Services)

 The Immigration Defense Externship provides students with the unique opportunity to work on removal cases pending before the Executive Office for Immigration Review, an agency which includes the New York Immigration Court and the Board of Immigration Appeals.
-Students will participate in case strategy and prepare cases for trial, including preparing affidavits, direct examination, and cross-examination.
-Depending on their supervising attorneys’ caseloads, students may also have the opportunity to appear before the Immigration Court.
+Students will participate in case strategy and prepare cases for trial.
 Taught by practicing attorneys of The Legal Aid Society, the Immigration Defense Externship is designed to introduce students to U.S. immigration laws and policies through a combination of lecture, discussion, simulation, and hands-on representation of immigrants facing deportation from the United States.
-The focus of the Externship is the interaction between federal immigration laws and federal and state criminal laws.
+A primary focus of the Externship is the interaction between federal immigration laws and federal and state criminal laws.

 In the fieldwork placements, students will be expected to devote at least 15 hours per week.
-Students will undertake various tasks, which may include interviewing clients, participating in trial preparation and litigation strategy meetings, researching complex legal issues, drafting memoranda of law, and appearing before the Immigration Court.
-Through a comprehensive client-centered approach, students will work with one or more attorneys, and at times with social workers and/or paralegals, to assess, research, and prepare each client's case.
+Students will undertake various tasks, which may include interviewing clients and/or witnesses, participating in trial preparation and litigation strategy meetings, researching complex legal issues, drafting affidavits and memoranda of law, and developing direct and cross examination questions.
+Where possible, students will observe hearings in Immigration Court.
+Through a comprehensive client-centered approach, students will work with an attorney, and at times with social workers and/or paralegals, to assess, research, and prepare each client's case.

 Enrollment is limited.
 Open to 2Ls, 3Ls, and LLM students.
 Skills in languages other than English, especially Spanish, preferred.
 Exposure to immigration and criminal law preferred.

-Cristina Romero and Amy Pont, Lecturers-in-Law (2 for the seminar; 3 for fieldwork)
+Cristina Romero, Lecturers-in-Law (2 for the seminar; 3 for fieldwork)

 The Immigrant Youth Advocacy Externship will teach students the complexities of immigration law as they practice under the close supervision of expert attorneys.
 Your goal will be to obtain immigration status for Unaccompanied Immigrant Youth.
 You will interview clients, determine if they are eligible to remain in the United States legally, appear as their lawyer in immigration court and family court, draft memorandum of law and affidavits, and file applications for legal status.
 You will be working with several clients during the semester.